FurkanKozmac/FurkanKozmac/README.md

 - 👋 Hi, I’m Furkan.
-- 👀 I’m interested in Mobile Development.
+- 👀 I’m interested in Web and Mobile Development.
 - 🌱 I’m learning Java and Swift.
-- 💞️ I’m looking to collaborate on developing mobile applications.
+- 💞️ I’m looking to collaborate on developing web applications.
 - 📫 How to reach me : E-mail: fkozmac@gmail.com
 <!---
 FurkanKozmac/FurkanKozmac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.